timdonnelly/Advance/README.md

 }
 ```

-Animations have a finite length (defined by each implimentation).
+Animations have a finite length (defined by each implementation).
 When the animation is complete, it returns `true` for the `finished` property.

 ##### `ValueAnimationType` protocol
 Inherits from `AnimationType`.